 Use the information below to choose the counselor you want to walk alongside you on your journey, knowing that you will still have the entire team behind you.

-Cori Hill, NCC, LPC, LMFT Owner & Clinical Director
+Cori Hill, NCC, LPC, LMFT-S Owner & Clinical Director

 Rebecca Werts, LPC Associate Supervised by Cynthia Thompson, LPC-S